Unsupervised Learning of Neurosymbolic Encoders: Other Related Work

-\textbf{Representation learning for behavior analysis.} Effective learned representations have been applied to a variety of downstream tasks for behavior analysis, such as discovering behavior motifs~\cite{berman2014mapping}, identifying internal states~\cite{calhoun2019unsupervised}, and reducing data requirements for classification~\cite{sun2020task}.
-Studies in this area~\cite{berman2014mapping,calhoun2019unsupervised,wiltschko2015mapping,luxem2020identifying} have used methods like VAE~\cite{kingma2013auto}, AR-HMM~\cite{wiltschko2015mapping}, Umap~\cite{mcinnes2018umap}, and T-SNE~\cite{van2008visualizing} to better understand the latent structure of behavior.
-Similar to a few other representation learning methods~\cite{luxem2020identifying,sun2020task}, we also start from trajectory data and use an encoder-decoder setup.
+\textbf{Representation learning for behavior analysis.} Representation learning has been applied to a variety of downstream tasks for behavior analysis, such as discovering behavior motifs~\citep{berman2014mapping, singh2021mining}, identifying internal states~\citep{calhoun2019unsupervised}, and improving sample-efficiency~\citep{sun2020task}.
+Studies in this area have used methods such as VAE~\citep{kingma2013auto}, AR-HMM~\citep{wiltschko2015mapping}, forecasting or predicting future behaviors~\citep{liang2020learning,gao2020vectornet}, and Umap~\citep{mcinnes2018umap} to better understand the latent structure of behavior.
+Similar to a few other representation learning methods~\citep{luxem2020identifying,sun2020task}, we also use an encoder-decoder setup on trajectory data.
 However, our work learns a neurosymbolic encoder whereas existing works in this area have fully neural encoders.
-Our work can aid behavior analysis by learning more interpretable latent representations through expert-defined DSLs and can be applied to existing frameworks, such as task programming.
+Our work can aid behavior analysis by learning more interpretable latent representations and can be applied to downstream tasks, such as behavior classification.